BrianHammond/FastAPI_Tool/README.md

 Tested working with [Redis Cloud](https://redis.io/cloud/)

-The docker-compose.yaml builds the FastAPI tool and includes Redis for easy testing.
+The docker-compose.yaml builds the FastAPI tool if you want to use it in Docker.
 ```bash
 docker-compose up
 ```